 Whether your coursework is online or in the classroom, below are the technology recommendations to help make your experience in the College of Business a success.

-Are you taking classes online or in a traditional classroom?
+Is your course FlexSync or in a traditional classroom?
 Below are resources to ensure your technology is ready for you to become a digital learner.

-PREPARE FOR YOUR ONLINE COURSE
+PREPARE FOR YOUR FLEX SYNC and ONLINE COURSE

 PREPARE FOR YOUR ON CAMPUS COURSE